vedmalex/vscode-ftejs-lang/README.md

 - **Template comments**: `<* ... *>`
 - Bracket/auto-close pairs for common template delimiters

+> For AI agents: see `agents.md` for a concise guide on how to author fte.js templates programmatically.

 ### Install
 - From VS Code Marketplace (after publish)
 - Or manually build and install a `.vsix`: